Real Geeks + LionDesk in 2026: Does It Still Work?

 Contact updates

-Changes to basic contact details can help keep the lead record aligned across both systems, reducing manual copy-and-paste work.
+Changes to basic contact details sync across both systems, reducing manual copy-and-paste and keeping records aligned.

 Lead activity

-Saved searches, favorites, messages, and other useful website activity can give agents more context before they call, text, or email a lead.
+Saved searches, favorites, messages, and other website activity give agents context before they call, text, or email a lead.

 Source visibility

-A clean setup should preserve where the lead came from so you can tell which websites, ads, portals, and campaigns are generating conversations.
+A clean setup preserves where each lead came from so you can tell which websites, ads, portals, and campaigns are generating conversations.

 Should you keep LionDesk connected to Real Geeks?